The history of litter

-The result is that last year Bristol Waste Company cleaned 3,700 tonnes of waste from our streets.
+That’s why our crews work every day of the year.
+Last year (2016), Bristol Waste Company cleaned 3,700 tonnes of waste from our streets!
 Across England, 30 million tonnes was swept up – enough to fill Wembley Stadium four times over – at a cost of nearly £850 million.

 Litter strewn streets are now such an everyday part of life, which makes it surprising to discover that ‘Keep Britain Tidy’ is an idea that started 65 years ago.
-The first great national clean-up took place in 1951 for The Festival of Britain, and there was another in 1953 for The Queen’s Coronation.
+A key moment in the history of litter is the first great national clean-up.
+This took place in 1951 for The Festival of Britain, followed by another in 1953 for The Queen’s Coronation.

-Therefore our objective is to work with residents.
+Our objective is to work with residents to make our city cleaner and greener for everyone.
 If people’s actions towards litter and waste are informed by a greater understanding of the scale and consequences of their impact – social, environmental and financial – we provide the basis for more effective collaboration.
-This is the essence of Clean Streets – the shared vision of residents and services about the city we’d like to live in, delivered in partnership.
+This is the essence of Bristol Clean Streets.
+This is the shared vision of residents and services about the city we’d like to live in, delivered in partnership.

 Over the last decade, we can already see an example of such behaviour change in recycling.
-Last year, Bristolians sent four million kilos of plastic to be recycled.
+In 2016, Bristolians sent four million kilos of plastic to be recycled.
 Since 2004, the total amount of waste we generate has gone down year-on-year and the amount recycled has gone up.
 Currently, 40% of the UK’s 466 million tonnes of annual waste is recycled.